oscar-bender-stone/kamelo/src/README.md

    │   ├── klexer.mll
    │   └── kparser.mly
    ├── printing/
-   │   ├── eval_strategy.ml: *The translation of evaluation strategies* **This file need to move in translation/**
-   │   ├── import.ml: *About file management*
-   │   ├── prelude.ml: *To print the prelude*
-   │   └── printer.ml: *To print Lambdapi, Dedukti or Kore syntax*
+   │   └── Kore_printer.ml: *To print into a simplified Kore syntax*
    ├── terminal/: *Management of the terminal*
    │   ├── cmd_line.ml: *To parse the command line*
-   │   ├── display_console.ml: *To print the recap of the translation in the terminal*
+   │   └── display_console.ml: *To print the recap of the translation in the terminal*
-   │   ├── Kore_printer.ml: *To print into a simplified Kore syntax*
-   │   └── preprocessing.ml: **This file is OBSOLETE**
-   └── translation/: *The translation of...*
+   └── translating/: *The translation of...*
         ├── alias.ml: *... the alias*
         ├── axiom.ml: *... the axioms*
+        ├── eval_strategy.ml: *... the evaluation strategies*
+        ├── prelude_data.ml: *Data for translating the prelude*
         ├── symbol.ml: *... the symbols*
-        ├── translate.ml: *... a file*
+        ├── translation.ml: *... a file*
         └── viry.ml: *... the conditional rewriting rules*